tjmahr/dissertation/docs/23-mispronunciations-notebook.md

-I additionally asked whether any child-level factors predictors looking behavior under these conditions.
+I additionally asked whether any child-level factors predicted looking behavior under these conditions.
 First, I asked whether performance on a minimal pair discrimination task at age 3 predicted looking behavior at age 3.
 The rationale here is the hypothesis that children with better